 Stamp duty (SDLT)

-The rules and name governing stamp duty vary if you’re in Scotland (Land and Buildings Transaction Tax) or Wales (Land Transaction Tax), but the underlying principles are the same.
+The rules governing how much stamp duty is due vary if you’re in Scotland (where it’s called: Land and Buildings Transaction Tax) or Wales (named: Land Transaction Tax), but the underlying principles are the same.

 Stamp duty is tax paid by the buyer on homes costing £125,001 or more.
 Like income tax, there are multiple bands, and so can be quite complex to calculate.
 Luckily the government’s website has a free SDLT calculator.